Will Butler cover the spread vs. Texas Tech? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Butler has been favored in three games this season and picked up the win in all of them.
+- The bookmakers' moneyline implies a 55.6% chance of a victory for the Bulldogs.

-- The Bulldogs have entered three games this season favored by -125 or more, and won each of those games.
+- Texas Tech has covered the spread twice in five opportunities this year.

-- The sportsbooks' moneyline implies a 55.6% chance of a victory for Butler.
+- This year, the Red Raiders have won two of three games when listed as at least +105 or worse on the moneyline.

 Butler vs. Texas Tech Over/Under Stats